Su Dingfang: Later activities

 In winter 660, Emperor Gaozong ordered Su Dingfang, as well as other generals Qibi Heli (契苾何力), Liu Boying (劉伯英), and Cheng Minzhen to attack Baekje's ally Goguryeo.
 By fall 661, Su had placed Goguryeo's capital Pyongyang under siege.
 By spring 662, however, after the general Pang Xiaotai (龐孝泰) was defeated and killed in battle with Goguryeo forces and Su could not capture Pyongyang he, faced with problems of severe snow storms, was forced to withdraw.

 In summer 663, Tibet launched a major attack against the Tang vassal Tuyuhun.
-Emperor Gaozong sent Su to lead an army to aid Tuyuhun, but while there was no further record at that time of the Tibetans being victorious over Tuyuhun, there were also no records that Su was able to stem the Tibetan tide.
+Emperor Gaozong sent Su to lead an army to aid Tuyuhun。 Although there was no further official records at that time of the Tibetans being victorious over Tuyuhun, sources show that a likely battle took place between Su Dingfang's forces and Gar Tongtsen Yulsung in which Tibetan forces were devastated.
+Some sources even go to suggest that Su Dingfang had retaliated and destroyed the then-Potala Palace.
 He died in 667.

 Liu Xu, the lead editor of the Old Book of Tang, commented in this way about Su: